ammar-abu-yaman/FSM2Java/README.md

 ### States specification

-The state specficiation comes after the the meta data section.
-This section descripes the states, state transitions, action code and guards that composes the finite state machine
+The state specification comes after the metadata section.
+This section describes the states, state transitions, action code, and guards that composes the finite state machine

 the section starts with ```${{``` and ends with ```}}$```